Virtual Reality (VR) for Pain Relief & Relaxation

 Dry needling is the use of a solid filament needle inserted into the skin and muscle directed at a myofascial trigger point.
 It involves insertion and repetitive manipulation of the needle in the myofascial trigger point in order to produce a local twitch response.
 This twitch response results in muscle relaxation due to the release of shortened bands of muscle fibers.
 It is called Dry needling because no medication of any kind is injected. (read more here)

 Fusion PT uses a hands on approach to decrease pain and increase function.
-Each therapist uses a variety of manual techniques to treat muscles, tendons, ligaments and joints.
+Each therapist has extensive training in a variety of manual techniques to treat conditions of the spine, muscles, tendons, ligaments and joints.

 Combined with exercise, manual therapy has been shown to lead to faster recovery and less out of pocket expense.